TomekBobrowicz/HyprDots/README.md

 + If you have already set your own keybinds, monitors, etc....
 Just copy over from backup created before log-out or reboot. (recommended)

 #### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
-If it makes you feel better, I use same config on my Gentoo and NixOS :)
+If it makes you feel better, I use same config on Fedora
 - QUICK HINT!
 Click the HINT!
 Waybar module (note only available in Waybar default and Simple-L [TOP] layout).
 Can be launched by Keybind SUPER H